aomlomics/mitohelper/README.md

 ## Usage
 There are two versions of this script:
-- getMito.ipynb (python) - Run in Jupyter notebook interactively.
+- <b>getMito.ipynb </b> (python) - Run in Jupyter notebook interactively.
 Scroll down to the last cell in the notebook, click "Run", and type in three inputs sequentially in the white box below the cell:
  <br>1.
 Input file (with extension; e.g. input.txt)
  <br>2.
 Output prefix (e.g. OUT)
  <br>3.
 Reference database (12S.ref.tsv or mitofish.ref.tsv)